davidralphlewis/binaryephemera/_notes/The-Brain-Dead-Megaphone-George-Saunders.md

 ## Key Ideas

 - [[Humour-is-a-Weapon]].
-- Link to [[Kurt-Vonnegut]] with overwhelming empathy for other human beings and their foibles (there's an introduction to *Slaughterhouse 5* in here that makes the link explicit.)
+- Link to [[Kurt-Vonnegut]] with overwhelming empathy for other human beings and their foibles (there's an introduction to *[[Slaughterhouse-Five-Kurt-Vonnegut-1970|Slaughterhouse 5]]* in here that makes the link explicit.)